dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/service-tokens.md

 Service account tokens enable you to securely authenticate with the dbt Cloud API by assigning each token a narrow set of permissions that more precisely manages access to the API.
 While similar to [User API tokens](user-tokens), service account tokens belong to an account rather than a user.

 You can use service account tokens for system-level integrations that do not run on behalf of any one user.
 Assign any permissions set available in dbt Cloud to your service account token.

 :::info Enterprise and Team plan differences Enterprise plans can apply any permission sets available to service tokens.
 Team plans can apply three permissions sets to service tokens: Owner, Metadata, or Job Admin.
 :::

-For more on Enterprise plan permissions sets, see "[Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions)."
-For more on Teamplan permisison sets, see [Team permissions](docs/dbt-cloud/access-control/team-permissions).
+For more on permissions sets, see "[Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions)" or "[Team permissions](docs/dbt-cloud/access-control/team-permissions)".

 ## Generating service account tokens